 The department serves as the primary point of contact with all local, state and federal branches of government.
-These activities are done on behalf of the entire UC Davis Health System, which includes UC Davis Medical Center, UC Davis School of Medicine, UC Davis Medical Group and the Betty Irene Moore School of Nursing at UC Davis.
+These activities are done on behalf of all of UC Davis Health, which includes UC Davis Medical Center, UC Davis School of Medicine, UC Davis Medical Group and the Betty Irene Moore School of Nursing at UC Davis.

-The department works closely with the UC Office of the President, the UC State Government Relations office and the UC Federal Government Relations office in Washington, D.C., developing and advocating for significant public policy and budget matters that affect health care.
+The department works closely with the UC Office of the President, the UC State Government Relations office and the UC Federal Government Relations office in Washington, D.C., to develop and advocate for significant public policy and budget matters that affect health care.

 The Government and Community Relations staff:

 - Develop and maintain relationships with elected officials, their staff and various departments and agencies;

 - Coordinate elected officials visits to the health system for policy briefings and to serve as speakers and guests at special events;